vsc-eco/docs/src/content/docs/04_Feeless In-Protocol Transactions.md

 ## Conclusion

-VSC’s integration with Hive’s RC system enables a feeless, scalable, and user-friendly blockchain experience.
+VSC’s adoption of the Hive’s RC system enables a feeless, scalable, and user-friendly blockchain experience.
 By abstracting away gas fees and utilizing regenerative credits, VSC provides a platform for mainstream adoption without compromising on decentralization or performance.

 For developers, this model encourages thoughtful resource management while opening the door to applications that are as seamless as traditional web services.